 With UBF they actually get you three to five business credit cards which report solely to the business credit reporting agencies.
 This is huge, something the majority of lenders don’t offer or promote.
 Not only will you get funds, but you build your business credit also so within three to four months, you can then use your newly established business credit to get even more money.

 The lender can also get you very low introductory rates, typically 0% for 6-18 months.
 You’ll then pay normal rates after that, typically 5-21% APR with 20-25% APR for cash advances.
 And they’ll also get you the very best cards for points, which means you get the best rewards.
 Much like with just about anything, there are big benefits in working with a source who concentrates on this area; the results will be much better than if you try to go at it by yourself.

-You can get approved utilizing a guarantor and you can even use various guarantors to get even more money.
+You can get approval using a guarantor and you can even use various guarantors to get even more money.
 There are even other cards you can get using this very same program but these cards only report to the consumer reporting agencies, not the business reporting agencies.
 They are consumer credit cards as opposed to business credit cards.

-With all preceding cards discussed, you should have good consumer credit to get approved but what if your personal credit isn’t good, and you do not have a guarantor?
+With all preceding cards, you should have good consumer credit to get approval but what if your personal credit isn’t good, and you do not have a guarantor?
 This is the time when building company credit makes a ton of sense even though you have good personal credit, building your corporate credit helps you get even more money, and in the absence of a personal guarantee.

 Building business credit is another means of how to get business credit cards.